It’s just a little tin box. You probably have one in your kitchen.

 Repeat with the remaining meat, adding more oil if necessary.

 Return the original batch to the pot, add the garlic and stir for 30 seconds.
 Then add the broth, and 1/2 cup of wine, bring to a boil, and stir to deglaze the pot.
-Then add the herbs and ketchup.
+Then add the meat, herbs, and ketchup.
 Simmer for 1 1/2 hours.

 Add the onions, carrots, potatoes and remaining wine.
 Add salt and pepper to taste.
 Simmer for an additional hour, adding the peas in the last 15 minutes.
 Serve when the potatoes are tender.